ykalayy/rabbitmq-http-tunnel/README.md

 #### Version 1.x
 - Easy to implement your event-driven architecture with AMQP protocol over HTTP
 - Async Http execution with powerful [Netty](https://github.com/netty/netty)  library
-- Powerful Rabbitmq Channel Pooling with [Apache Commons Pool](https://commons.apache.org/proper/commons-pool) for more checkout (com.ykalay.rabbitmqtunnel.rabbitmq.pool.RabbitmqChannelStore)
+- Powerful Rabbitmq Channel Pooling with [Apache Commons Pool](https://commons.apache.org/proper/commons-pool) for more checkout (RabbitmqChannelStore)
 - No additional dependencies (just only rabbitmq-http-tunnel-1.0-jar)
 - Netty Epoll support [Netty-Native Transports](https://netty.io/wiki/native-transports.html)
 - Ready to use Thread-Model, you don't need to care about the thread-modeling